They are hard coverings used to protect teeth from damage caused by grinding while you are asleep.

 - A complication of Huntington or Parkinson’s disease

-The most effective solution is to use a professionally made night guard, which prevents the teeth from scraping against each other while you sleep.
+The most effective solution is to use a professionally made night guard (also called Occlusal splint), which prevents the teeth from scraping against each other while you sleep.
 We may also have to restore damaged teeth with fillings or crowns to maintain the proper shape and size of the teeth.

 Biofeedback can be used for daytime grinders with the use of electronic instruments that measure muscle activity.
 These people can be taught how to reduce muscle activity when the biting force becomes too extreme for them.
 In addition, hypnosis has been studied to help individuals who suffer from sleep bruxism.